 Developed for "Llama Packers" and "Llama Owners" to have access to research, scientific data, and information related to the scientifically unfounded proposals and current bans of pack llamas on our public lands.

-PackLlamas.org is run by the volunteer pack llama industry ad-hoc public lands access committee of: Phil and Linda Nuechterlein, Stan Ebel, Scott Woodruff, Barb Baker, and Beau Baty.
+PackLlamas.org is run by the volunteer pack llama industry ad-hoc public lands access committee of: Phil and Linda Nuechterlein, Stan Ebel, Scott Woodruff, Barb Baker.

 Pack Llamas in Alaska Wild Sheep Country